Eviction prevention and rehousing in Mississippi.

 In addition to above, rapid Rehousing payments in Mississippi may include first month's rent, storage fees to assist the household with moving into the new unit or furniture/moving assistance.
 Staff will work with families after they move into the home as well on stability.

 Some tenants may be placed in an apartment in which government funds will subsidize their rent, either one-time, or for so called medium terms.
 This can be part of section 8 housing choice vouchers in MS. The level of any subsidy or voucher will vary by town and county.
 In some cases, a loan will be issued to pay for their housing costs or rent.
 Also, in general the tenant will need to also pay a portion of their income towards their monthly rent.
 This income based approach what section 8 HUD requires as part of rehousing or homeless prevention.

 Other Components of Rapid Re-Housing in Mississippi include some or all of the following.
 Short term, free Motel and Hotel Vouchers are offered for the homeless.
 The Housing Relocation/Stabilization Services will incorporate Housing Search and placement, Outreach and Engagement, and Legal Services.
 There are also referrals to apartment owners and private landlord in Mississippi that take evictions.

-Mississippi veterans can turn to Supportive Services for Veteran Families (SSVF) for rental or eviction assistance.
+Mississippi veterans threatened with eviction or that are homeless can turn to Supportive Services for Veteran Families (SSVF) for rental or eviction assistance.
 It works to offer them housing stability as they transitioning to permanent housing.
 There is extensive support offered to them, including assistance obtaining government benefits and needed services within the community.
 Case management as well as financial assistance that is necessary to stabilize housing are also both available.